zalenix/portaldocs/portal-sdk/templates/top-extensions-custom-domains.md

 * [Custom Domain Questionnaire Template](#custom-domain-questionnaire-template)

-## Domain based configuration
+## Overview

-Domain-based configuration allows the Portal and Extensions to dynamically obtain settings based on the URL that was used to access the Portal.
+Custom domains, or domain-based configurations, allow the Portal and extensions to dynamically obtain settings that are based on the URL that was used to access the Portal.
+Domain-based configuration is based on the domain host address of the Shell, instead of the extension.
 For example, accessing the Portal by using the `contoso.portal.azure.com` URL displays different values for domain-based settings than the `portal.azure.com` URL displays.

-The first-party or third-party developer identifies the functionality that an extension will use, based on the domain in which the extension is running.
-Once the partner and developer have identified the configurations for the extension, the developer creates a supporting `DictionaryConfiguration` class as specified in [Dictionary Configuration](#dictionary-configuration).
-The dictionary key is the host name the Shell was loaded under, which is available at run time by using `PortalContext` and `TrustedAuthorityHost`.
+Extensions do not need to support additional host names in order to take advantage of domain-based configuration.

-Some partner needs can be met at the deployment level.
+Some partner needs are met at the deployment level.
 For example, national clouds like China, Germany, or Government, can use normal configuration with no dynamic tests at runtime.
-Examples that are based on which domain  is running the extension include  ARM and RP URLs, or AAD client application IDs.
+Items that are based on which domain  is running the extension include  ARM and RP URLs, or AAD client application IDs.

 In other instances, a single deployment of an extension supports multiple domains.
 For example, community clouds, like Fujitsu A5, use domain-based configuration.
-In these instances, functionality is selected based on the Trusted Authority for the calling extension, as specified in [#The-TrustedAuthorityHost-function](#the-trustedauthorityhost-function).

-While domain-based configuration is not required to support national clouds, there is great overlap between settings that are changed for community clouds.
-It is often easier to store settings like links in domain-based configuration.
-Additionally, domain-based configuration includes support for expanding links from link redirection, or from shortener services such as **FwLink** and `aka.ms` services.
+In these instances, functionality is selected based on the Trusted Authority for the calling extension, as specified in [#The-trustedAuthorityHost-function](#the-trustedauthorityhost-function).
+Although domain-based configuration is not required to support national clouds, there is great overlap between settings that are selected for community clouds.
+It is easier to store settings like links in domain-based configuration, which includes support for expanding links from link redirection, or from friendly name services such as **FwLink** and `aka.ms` services.

+During development, the first-party or third-party developer identifies the extension functionality that depends on the domain in which the extension is running.
+Once the partner and developer have identified the configurations that provide this functionality for the extension, the developer creates a supporting `DictionaryConfiguration` class as specified in [Configure the dictionary](#configure-the-dictionary).
+The dictionary key is the host name the Shell was loaded under, which is available at run time by using the `PortalContext` and `TrustedAuthorityHost` functions.

+It is recommended that domain-based configuration class names have the characters `DomainBasedConfiguration` appended to them.
+Some examples are `ErrorApplicationDomainBasedConfiguration`, `HubsDomainBasedConfiguration`, and `WebsiteDomainBasedConfiguration`.
+However, this naming convention is not required.

 Extensions that are called contain additional code that pushes values to the browser.
-The sample code located at [Sample configuration](#sample-configuration) demonstrates the pattern that wires up server-side domain-based configuration.
+The sample code located at [Sample configuration](#sample-configuration) demonstrates the pattern that initializes server-side domain-based configuration.

 **NOTE**: Settings like ARM endpoints are not typically candidates for domain-based configuration.

-**NOTE**: It is recommended that domain-based configuration class names have the characters `DomainBasedConfiguration` appended to them.
-Some examples are `ErrorApplicationDomainBasedConfiguration`, `HubsDomainBasedConfiguration`, and `WebsiteDomainBasedConfiguration`.
-However, this naming convention is not required.

-**NOTE**: Domain-based configuration is based on the domain host address of the Shell, instead of the extension.
-Extensions do not need to support additional host names in order to take advantage of domain-based configuration.

 If you have any questions, reach out to Ibiza team at [https://stackoverflow.microsoft.com/questions/tagged?tagnames=ibiza](https://stackoverflow.microsoft.com/questions/tagged?tagnames=ibiza).